Venue Tracking Spreadsheet

 At the end of the day, you may decide you want more of your budget to go towards the actual food that your guests would be consuming than the cost to be in a particular location or building.
-You can always think outside of the box for alternative wedding venue ideas such as a restaurant, which allows you to commit more towards really amazing food without having to pay overhead for the building.
+You can always think outside of the box for alternative wedding venue ideas such as a restaurant.
+This would allow you to commit more towards really amazing food without having to pay overhead for the building.

-A lot of restaurants offer spaces that will accommodate weddings, even on Friday and Saturday nights, if you are planning to spend enough to make it worth their time, this can be a great option!
-For a restaurant having a large group means a committed full house on a night they may or may not have that much business usually.
+A lot of restaurants offer spaces that will accommodate weddings, even on Friday and Saturday nights.
+If you are planning to spend enough to make it worth their time, this can be a great option!
+For a restaurant, having a large group means a confirmed full house which could be appealing as a business.
 As a result, restaurants are often not as prone to the wedding ‘fee’ structure for corkage, cutting fees, or server charges.

 Check out this Venue Tracking Spreadsheet that you can use in Google Sheets.
 Just make a copy of it for your Google Drive and you can edit and use it for your venue tracking needs.
 We hope this free wedding spreadsheet helps you in your wedding planning!